-(1) Accrued government grants include payments received from government entities, primarily in relation to the PRF and SLFRF, to offset lost revenue or increased expenditures for which the related expenditure has not yet been incurred and thus the related payments are deferred as of September 30, 2023 and December 31, 2022.
+(1) Accrued government grants include payments received from government entities, primarily in relation such as SLFRF or other government assistance funds, to the PRF and SLFRF, to offset lost revenue or increased expenditures for which the related expenditure has not yet been incurred and thus the related payments are deferred as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023.

-9. Debt
+9.8.
+Debt